The Pill Club takes on primary care with $41.9M in fresh funding – TechCrunch

-In January, former Uber executive Liz Meyerdirk announced that she has taken over as chief executive of The Pill Club.
-The company, which offers an online birth control prescription and delivery service to hundreds of thousands of women, had hit record revenues, crossing $100 million in annual run rate for the first time in its 4-year history.
+In January, former Uber executive Liz Meyerdirk announced that she took over as chief executive of The Pill Club.
+The company, which offers an online birth control prescription and delivery service to hundreds of thousands of women, had hit record revenues, crossing $100 million in annual run rate for the first time in its four-year history.

 She found the bridge between ride-sharing to healthcare to be smoother than some might expect, saying that she focused on how to apply technology “to logistics for an everyday use case, [to know] how that simplifies your everyday life.”

-Now, six months into her new job, Meyerdirk announced that her company has raised more capital to capitalize off of the momentum in women’s health right now.
+Now, six months into her new job, Meyerdirk announced that her company has raised more capital to capitalize on the momentum in women’s health right now.
 The Pill Club announced today that it has raised a $41.9 million Series B extension round led by Base 10.
-Existing investors including ACME, Base10, GV, Shasta Ventures and VMG participated in the round, as well as new investors including Uber’s Dara Khosrowshahi and Honey’s George Ruan and iGlobe.
+Existing investors, including ACME, Base10, GV, Shasta Ventures and VMG, participated in the round, as well as new investors, including Uber’s Dara Khosrowshahi and Honey’s George Ruan and iGlobe.

-The extension round comes over 2 years after the company announced its initial Series B investment, a $51 million financing led by VMG Partners.
+The extension round comes over two years after the company announced its initial Series B investment, a $51 million financing led by VMG Partners.
 After reportedly being valued at $250 million, the company declined to provide its latest valuation, other than saying that the extension was an up-round.

 When a customer joins The Pill Club, they are given a medical questionnaire and a digital form to input personal information.
 The company gives them a sense of how much the service will cost, and if the price works, it connects them to a nurse either live or via text.

-“In a happy case, you can see a nurse immediately, “ she said.
+“In a happy case, you can see a nurse immediately,” she said.
 “Obviously if it’s midnight, we haven’t figured that out yet.”
 The nurse walks though different options, since, Meyerdirk added, “contraception is not one size fits all.”

 Once a customer makes a decision, The Pill Club can then prescribe birth control through their own pharmacy, which will be delivered to their door within two or three days.

 The Pill Club launched in 2016 with an at-home delivery service of birth control.
 Between 2016 and January 2021, it launched in 43 states plus the District of Columbia.
-It has added 5 new states in the past six months, and plans to get to 50 states by the end of 2021.
+It has added five states in the past six months, and plans to get to 50 states by the end of 2021.

 The chief executive views a big part of its value proposition as embedding with existing insurance plans of its customers, including Medi-CAL and Family PACT.
 In the last three months, 16% of The Pill Clubs’ new patients were on Medicaid.

-“You’ve got companies like Oscar [Health] that are reimagining health insurance, and you’ve got Ro, Hims and Hers, who are [taking] cash as a primary…way to serve..patients,” she said.
+“You’ve got companies like Oscar [Health] that are reimagining health insurance, and you’ve got Ro, Hims and Hers, who are [taking] cash as a primary…way to serve…patients,” she said.
 “That’s fantastic for those who can afford it, but for us, because so much of our value system is around access to equity, we believe everyone should have the right to get access to birth control.”

 The company believes that it has to work within the system of insurance to have true innovation.